 Agriculture: Precision agriculture utilizes sensors and drones to monitor crop health and optimize irrigation and fertilization.
 Imagine farmers using data-driven insights to precisely apply water and nutrients, reducing waste and improving yields.
 This creates sustainable and highly efficient farming practices.
 Actionable Tip: Collaborate with agricultural technology companies to develop innovative solutions for specific farming needs.
 “The future belongs to those who believe in the beauty of their dreams.” – Eleanor Roosevelt.
 Let’s build that future together.

-Expanding into Edge Computing: The processing power is shifting closer to the data source.
-A major player in industrial IoT, for example, launched a new edge computing platform in late 2023.
-This allows for faster data processing, reduced latency, and improved security, crucial for applications like real-time factory monitoring.
-This also cuts down on cloud transmission costs and improves operational efficiency.
-Actionable Tip: Assess the suitability of edge computing for your target market.
-Start with a pilot project focusing on latency-sensitive applications.
+Moving Towards Edge Computing: The processing power is moving closer to the data point For example, a leading player in industrial IoT released a new edge computing platform in late 2023.
+This enables faster data processing, lower latency and enhanced security, all of which are essential for industrial applications such as factory monitoring in real time (or near real time).
+It reduces the cloud transmission fees, thus saving cost and also improves operation efficiency.
+Tip: Measure if edge computing is right for your desired market.
+Begin with a pilot project to latency-sensitive applications.

-Strategic Partnerships and Acquisitions (Inorganic): Several companies have used acquisitions to expand their capabilities.
-A smaller smart home security provider was acquired by a larger telecommunications company earlier this year, instantly gaining access to a wider customer base and established infrastructure.
-This is a powerful inorganic strategy.
-Actionable Tip: Identify potential acquisition targets that complement your existing offerings or provide access to new markets.
+Strategic Partnerships and Acquisitions (Inorganic) — Acquisitions have been used by several companies to enhance their capabilities.
+Earlier this year, a smaller smart home security player was acquired by a larger telecommunications provider, instantly giving them access to a wider customer base and established infrastructure.
+It is also a potent inorganic export strategy.
+Actionable Tip: Focus on potential acquisition candidates that enhance your existing offerings or give you access to new markets.
 Due diligence is crucial.

 IoT's Seismic Shift: Reshaping Telecom & VAS Providers Forever

-Outlook & Summary: A Connected Future, Built Together
+Outlook & Summary: A Unified Future, Built Together

-This transformation won’t happen overnight.
-As the article highlights, successful navigation requires strategic partnerships, agile innovation, and a commitment to understanding the evolving needs of a hyper-connected world.
-Think of it like the early days of the internet – initially perceived as a niche technology, it reshaped entire industries.
+This transformation will not happen overnight.
+As the piece underscores, organisation must navigate these waters through strategic partnership, nimble innovation, and a commitment to understanding the changing needs of an increasingly hyper-connected world.
+It’s like the first time we saw internet – at the beginning it was a “niche tech” but then it revolutionized all kinds of business.
 IoT is poised to do the same.
-We are on the cusp of a new era, echoing Albert Einstein’s words: “Imagination is more important than knowledge.
+We are on the brink of a new era, and in the words of Albert: “Imagination is more important than knowledge.
 Knowledge is limited.
-Imagination encircles the world.”
+Imagination is continually circling the world.”

 The key takeaway?
-Embracing IoT isn’t just an option; it’s a necessity for survival and growth within the VAS landscape.
-It’s about leveraging your existing infrastructure and expertise to create value-added services that leverage the power of connected data.
+Adopting the Internet of Things is no longer a choice; it is essential for survival and growth in the VAS ecosystem.
+It is also about taking advantage of your existing infrastructure and know how to create value added services that harness the power of connected data.
 Think creatively.
 Collaborate fearlessly.
-This is your chance to be at the forefront of a technological revolution.
-My own experience launching an early IoT project taught me the importance of customer-centric design and iterative development.
-Remember, success in this space isn’t about having all the answers upfront; it’s about asking the right questions and adapting to the rapidly changing landscape.
+This is your opportunity to lead the technological revolution.
+I drew on my own experience when I launched an early IoT project, which reinforced the value of customer-centric design and iterative development.
+So don’t forget, success in this business is not having all the answers right from the start; it is asking the right questions and being flexible to the new realities.

 LEAVE A REPLY